aiishaa/Deploy-Microservices-Application-using-K8s/README.md

 ## Features

-- Deploys the microservices architecture without having to register at Google's Cloud Platform
+- Created YAML file with 11 Deployment and corresponding Service manifests
+- Created a Namespace and deployed all the micro services into it
-- Uses ReplicaSets for availability
+- Configure more than 1 Replica for each Deployments for availability
 - Pulls images from Google Cloud Container Registry and Docker Hub if necessary
-- Monitors Pod health with Liveness and Readiness Probes
+- Monitors containers health with Liveness and Readiness Probes
-- Deploys Redis for caching
-- Showcases Resource Requests
+- Configured Resource Requests and Resource Limits

 ## Prerequisites